What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

 The bottom line:

-As long as I can be confident that the veterinarian performing the OSS procedure will completely remove the uterus and cervix, the risk of a dog developing pyometra is very little to none.
+As long as one is confident that the veterinarian performing the OSS procedure will completely remove the uterus and cervix, the risk of a dog developing pyometra is very little to none.

 Mammary tumors are more common in female dogs that are either not spayed or were spayed after 2 years of age.

-Adult [intact] female dogs (9 to 12 years old) were most likely to get mammary tumors, followed by 5- to 8-year-old females. (source)
+Adult [intact] female dogs (9 to 12 years old) were most likely to get mammary tumors, followed by the 5- to 8-year-old group. (source)

 Only about half of mammary tumors are cancerous and surgery, potentially followed by chemotherapy, is effective in many of the cases (but can be costly, especially if one doesn’t have pet insurance).

-In a previous study at the Veterinary Hospital of the University of Pennsylvania, it was shown that dogs spayed, either at the same time of their tumor removal or within two years prior to the tumor surgery, lived significantly longer than dogs that remained unspayed after their tumors were removed.
+With that being said, a previous study at the Veterinary Hospital of the University of Pennsylvania, showed that dogs spayed, either at the same time of their tumor removal or within two years prior to the tumor surgery, lived significantly longer than dogs that remained unspayed after their tumors were removed.

 The bottom line: